frc1418/awesome-1418/README.md

     * If you can possibly fit it in, take Personal Finance and Economics over the summer as early as you can.
 You do not want to leave this for later.
 Talk to your counselor for more information.
     * [VASTS](http://vsgc.odu.edu/VASTS)
     * [MIT Marine Autonomy Bay](http://oceanai.mit.edu/pavlab/pmwiki/pmwiki.php)
-    * Virginia Governor's School for Science and Technology
+    * Virginia Governor's School for Math, Science, and Technology
-* **Books**
+* **Books** - many of these are available at Mary Riley Styles Public Library, at which Falls Church residents and GM students can get free cards.
     * _Steve Jobs_ by Walter Isaacson
     * _The C Programming Language_ by Dennis Ritchie and Brian Kernighan
     * _The Cathedral and the Bazaar_ by Eric S. Raymond
+    * _UNIX: The Complete Reference, Second Edition_ by various authors
 * **Movies/TV**
     * _Spare Parts_ - About a robotics team composed of undocumented high schoolers who beat MIT in the UCSD Underwater Robotics Competition
     * _Mr.
 Robot_ - Realistic (!) hacking drama show
 * Look through the [original awesome list](https://github.com/sindresorhus/awesome).
-There's lots of great resources listed there.
+There's lots of great resources listed there on every programming topic that exists.